danielbrendel/dnyHelpRealm/README.md

 + DATA_USERPW: Password of that test user
 + DATA_FAQID: ID of a workspace FAQ item
 + DATA_INIFILESIZE: Byte size of upload_max_filesize in php.ini
++ DATA_TICKETTYPEEXISTING: ID of an existing ticket type
++ DATA_TICKETTYPEEXISTINGNAME: Name of the existing ticket type
++ DATA_TICKETTYPENONEXISTING: ID of a non-existing ticket type

 ## Mailservice
 Agents and customers can post to a ticket thread by replying to the notification emails.